MosesSupposes/Case-Aid-Companion/README.md

 # Bugs

-- When a user clicks the "Undo" button, the last distance calculated gets undone, but then when they click "Next Destination" again, the last undone calculation gets added back to the total.
+- When a user clicks "Undo" until there are no DestinationInputs rendered on the screen, the next time they click "Next Destination", the UI goes blank and an uncaught "Stack.Empty" error is raised.